 How could this have been allowed to happen?
 All these thoughts and emotions run through your mind while you are there and it is all right there in front of you.

-Each room bought a new horror, a new feeling of dread for the people who lived this.
+Each room brought a new horror, a new feeling of dread for the people who lived there.

 The Auschwitz Camp and The Birkenau Camp (or Auschwitz 2 ) are about a kilometre apart.
 Auschwitz is nearly fully intact from what it was like in the 1940s.
-Birkenau, on the other hand, was nearly totally destroyed with only a few buildings remaining.
+On the other hand, Birkenau was nearly totally destroyed, with only a few buildings remaining.

-This does not in any way diminish the feelings you get there.
-There are foundations, for as far as the eye can see, of buildings that used to be there.
-Then there are thousands upon thousands of meters of barbed wire fences.
+This does not diminish the feelings you get there.
+As far as the eye can see, there are foundations of buildings that used to be there.
+Then, there are thousands upon thousands of meters of barbed wire fences.

-To get to Birkenau, there are buses running between the two sites that you will take with your tour group.
+To get to Birkenau, buses run between the two sites you will take with your tour group.
 You arrive at Birkenau to see another iconic symbol of the camps.

 The sheer size of Birkenau (Auschwitz 2) is just incomprehensible.
 Auschwitz in itself was relatively small, but this camp housed hundreds of thousands of people at one time.
 This place is where the real tragedy and misery unfolded on a massive scale.